AertosDios/pi_slice/README.md

 A portable Raspberry Pi project!
 Somewhere between a phone and a tablet, with the maker/tinkerer in mind.
 Linux on the go, in an ultraportable, but usable, formfactor with endless modularity.

+Current Progress -
+Stage 1
+Currently working on getting the right components for a good experience and developing a first prototype

 Stages -
 1. Prototyping / Developing Hardware/ Interfacing
 2. Modular / Maker model with 4B+ as main board.